caleksiev/OOP-Object-Oriented-Programming/README.md

 [Task](./Files/Task.pdf)

-The program demonstrates the work with structures and a possible way to manage files in C++.
+The program demonstrates the work with structures and a possible way to manage files using "fstream" library.

 ### Basic OOP